aruvaro88/Battle-for-the-Earth-videogame/README.md

 ## A videogame?

 This is my first programing project during Ironhack bootcamp in Madrid.
 This project consist in program a videogame from scratch.
 I love arcades, and thats why I choose to imitate arcade shooters.
+You can play it in your browser here: [Battle for the Earth](https://aruvaro88.github.io/Battle-for-the-Earth-videogame/)

 ## Instructions